-The doctor recommended a pediatric physical therapist who started coming to their home.
-The physical therapist worked wonders with Daniel, who started catching up and hitting milestones.
+This physical therapist worked wonders with Daniel, who started catching up and hitting milestones.

 Then, when he was 12 months old, his health took a nosedive.

-As Romaniec, a journalist who lives in Grafton, Massachusetts, describes in a 2004 article in Mothering magazine, Daniel had all the recommended vaccines at his one-year visit, including the combined vaccine against measles, mumps, and rubella.
+As Mary Romaniec, a journalist who lives in Grafton, Massachusetts, describes in a 2004 article in Mothering magazine, Daniel had all the recommended vaccines at his one-year visit, including the combined vaccine against measles, mumps, and rubella.

-And then he started regressing.
+And then he started regressing

-He lost the desire to walk.
+Daniel lost the desire to walk.

 He was no longer able to play peek-a-boo.

-He no longer understood when his mother spoke to him.
+One year old, he no longer understood when his mother spoke to him.

 Conventional medical wisdom holds that autism isn’t curable.

 Her reaction wasn’t “this is hopeless, my son’s life is over.”
-Her reaction was “let’s fix this.”

-She wasn’t interested in hearing why nothing would work, why autism was irreversible, or why any given doctor’s suggested treatment was quackery.
+Mary wasn’t interested in hearing why nothing would work, why autism was irreversible, or why any given doctor’s suggested treatment was quackery.

 She was interested in treating the illnesses that had started just after Daniel’s 12-month vaccines, healing her sick son, and trying everything—no matter how experimental or outside the mainstream—she could to help Daniel get well.